 I obtained my combined BA+MA and PhD degrees in French and Celtic studies at the Russian State University for the Humanities in Moscow.
-I worked on early Irish literature, Old Irish grammar, and phonology of Munster Irish before switching to phonological typology and computational linguistics.
-For three years, I was a post-doc at the Hebrew University of Jerusalem dividing my time between the Dynamics of Language Lab at the Department of Linguistics and the NLP lab at the Department of Computer Science.
-Currently I am a guest researcher at the Department of Linguistics at Stockholm University.
+I worked on early Irish literature, Old Irish grammar, and phonology of Munster Irish before switching to phonological and morphosyntactic typology and computational linguistics.

-I am the core creator and maintainer of the Database of Eurasian Phonological Inventories.
-Other research tools developed by me include an online formant-plot maker, a formant-based vowel classifier, a tool for comparing spatial distributions of mythological motifs, and a script for extracting Parry-Lordian formulas from poetic texts.
+I am the core creator and maintainer of the Database of Eurasian Phonological Inventories (EURPhon).
+I am also one of the architects of SegBo, a database of borrowed sounds in the world’s languages, and one of the creators of the aligned subset of Parallel Universal Dependencies (data, ACL paper).
+Other research tools developed by me include the online interface for the BivalTyp project (currently in alpha), to which I also contributed data; an online formant-plot maker; a formant-based vowel classifier; a tool for comparing spatial distributions of mythological motifs; and a script for extracting Parry-Lordian formulas from poetic texts.